The Power of Automation and AI: Jobs That Will Disappear by 2030

 4. Content Writers and Content Generators

 With content writing, you can write anywhere and anytime you want.
-But how long does it take a human to write one unique page of content when it comes to any topic?
+But how long does it take a human to write one unique page of content about any topic?
 Most of us need considerable time to prepare, deliberate, and carry out the required action.
 Writing and content creation are likely among the jobs affected by AI and automation because an AI-powered entity can execute the task in a matter of seconds.
 With the development of language models like ChatGPT and Jasper AI, many mundane writing tasks have become fully automated, including creating news summaries, product descriptions, blogs, and basic reports.

 However, creative writing, such as fiction and poetry, and content editing and reviewing offered by professional resume services still have significant exceptions that humans can only write due to the high emotional intelligence, empathy, and critical thinking required.